danielyou0230/danielyou0230.github.io/_posts/2015-03-01-summary-delay-scheduling.md

 ### Rack Locality

 * A factor that __bandwidth per node within a rack is much higher than bandwidth per node between racks__ makes it valuable to preserve rack locality
   * This can be accomplished by extending Algorithm 2 to give each job two waiting periods

+[**1**](http://www.cs.berkeley.edu/~matei/papers/2010/eurosys_delay_scheduling.pdf)Delay Scheduling: A Simple Technique for Achieving
+Locality and Fairness in Cluster Scheduling